No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Results

 \subsection{Ablation Study}

 Each element of our method was designed to ensure robustness to missing tabular data entries.
-To assess the contribution of each element, we conduct an ablation study, with results summarized in Table~\ref{tab:ablation}.
+To assess the contribution of each component, we conduct an ablation study in which one component is removed at a time.
+The results are summarized in Table~\ref{tab:ablation}.
 We use multilabel CAD classification and BMI regression for the ablations.
 RoVTL with all its components achieves the best results for all the tasks under both frozen and trainable backbones, clearly showing the effectiveness of our method.
 In addition, our proposed attribute missingness augmentation has the biggest impact in performance, demonstrating the importance of training under diverse tabular data availability scenarios.